townteki/townsquare/docs/implementing-cards.md

 });
 ```

-If an action is cancelled in this manner, it is not counted towards any 'limit X per challenge/phase/round' requirements.
+If an action is cancelled in this manner, it is not counted towards any 'limit X per phase/round' requirements.

 ### Limiting an action to a specific phase

 > !!!
-M2 we will not probably need this
+M2 we will probably not need this

 You should not use this very often as the abilities phase limitation is determined automatically based on rules.
 That means play type `'shootout'`, `'shootout:join'` or `'resolution'` can only be played during shootout phase, `'noon'` only during high noon phase and `'cheatin resolution'` only during shootout or gambling.

 But if you need to limit to a specific phase in other cases, you can pass an optional `phase` property to the action to limit it to just that phase.
 Valid phases include `'gambling'`, `'upkeep'`, `'high noon'`, `'shootout'`, `'sundown'`.
 The default is `'any'` which allows the action to be triggered in any phase.

 ```javascript